Visiting a loved one in assisted living can be a fun, enjoyable experience for both of you.

 Plan to go out

-Particularly if your loved one doesn’t drive anymore, they may appreciate a meal out or shopping trip.
+Particularly if your loved one doesn’t drive anymore, they may appreciate a meal out or a shopping trip.
 Pick a destination that your loved one will enjoy and be mindful of things like accessible walking areas, available restrooms, and places to sit down.

 Reminisce about the past